matteoferla/DirEvo_tools/readme.md

 * *Mutanalyst* is using old JS still.
 Not Ajax and python. —Is this actually urgent??
 * *mutationprimer*. temporary name.
 Most functions are copypaste jobs of deepscan. —So?
 * *mutationprimer* code currently written until making a function in mutant_wrapper... —what does this mean?
-* *Mako* The templating is awful.
-But you are allowed to fix it when you have nothing left.

 # Bullcrap area